threadi/external-files-in-media-library/readme.txt

 * Import them as real files instead of just linking to them in your media library.
 This allows you to import any number of files into your project.
 * Check their availability (only for HTTP connections) to ensure that the external files are actually available.
 * Configure which users in your project are allowed to use the external files options.
+* Extract ZIP files into your media library.

 == Support for other plugins ==